olipratt/swagger-conformance/examples/readme.md

 get_strategy = get_operation.hypothesize_parameters(value_factory)
 ```

-That's all the setup - now write the `hypothesis` test.
-The [`hypothesis` docs](http://hypothesis.readthedocs.io/en/latest/quickstart.html#writing-tests) go through details of doing this and the [available settings](http://hypothesis.readthedocs.io/en/latest/settings.html#module-hypothesis).
-In short though, write a function which validates the property of your API you want to verify, and `hypothesis` runs this test multiple times.
-Each attempt uses different parameter values chosen to test all corners of the allowed values - the more attempts you allow it, the more thorough it can be and the greater the opportunity it has to flush out bugs.
+That's all the setup done - now to write the `hypothesis` test.
+The [`hypothesis` docs](http://hypothesis.readthedocs.io/en/latest/quickstart.html#writing-tests) go through details of doing this and the [available test settings](http://hypothesis.readthedocs.io/en/latest/settings.html#module-hypothesis).
+In short though, you write a function which validates the property of your API you want to verify, and `hypothesis` runs this function multiple times.
+Each attempt uses different parameter values chosen to test all corners of the allowed values - the more attempts you allow it, the more thorough it can be and the greater the chance it has to flush out bugs.

 ```python
 # Hypothesis will generate values fitting the strategies that define the